Laura Attardi: Research

 Attardi studies the tumor suppressor protein p53 and the gene that encodes it, TP53.
 TP53 is the most frequently mutated gene (>50%) in human cancer, suggesting that it has a key role in preventing cancer formation.
 The cellular mechanisms and transcriptional programs involved in p53 activation are complicated.
-There is evidence that p53 can suppress tumors, but it can also can cause toxicity in normal tissues.
+There is evidence that p53 can suppress tumors, but it can also cause toxicity in normal tissues.
 Understanding the activity of p53 and how to restore p53 function may lead to advances in anti-cancer therapeutics.
 Attardi's goal is to understand the mechanisms of p53 and its actions and effects in different settings.